-As at September 30, 2018
+As at September 30, 2019

-Goodwill \$ 1,219 \$ 6,237

-Basis of recoverable amount Value in use Value in use Key assumptions Discount rate of 11.41% Clarien Investments Limited \$ 6,237

-Value in use Value in use Discount rate of 11.41%
+1 Clarien Bank Limited Clarien Investments Limited Goodwill \$ 1,219 \$ 6,237 Basis of recoverable amount Value in use Value in use Key assumptions Discount rate of 11.36% Discount rate of 13.26%

 The impairment test for the Bank's CGUs' goodwill is based on management's business forecast in a detailed planning period of three years.
-For impairment testing, a growth rate of Nil% was assumed for the period after the end of the detailed planning period.
-A discount rate of 11.41%, being the Bank's estimated cost of capital, was used to determine the net present value of the estimated cash flows for all the Bank's CGUs.
+For impairment testing, a growth rate of 2.50% for the Bank and 5.00% for CIL was assumed for the period after the end of the detailed planning period.
+A discount rate of 11.36% for the Bank and 13.26% for CIL, being the estimated cost of capital, was used to determine the net present value of the estimated cash flows for the relevant CGU.